 8. Do you base your home product decisions on what is best for the environment?

-A Classic Metal Roof has recycled content of 90% or more.
+A Classic Metal Roof is made from quality, up to 99% recycled aluminum, the majority of which is post-consumer.
 When you combine that with the product’s long life, energy efficiency, and ability to be installed over the old shingles, a metal roof is probably the “greenest” roofing choice you can make.

 9. Do you have a qualified installer available?